grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/configuring.md

 ## Anti-affinity

 Given the distributed nature of Mimir, both performance and reliability are improved when pods are spread across different nodes.
-For example, losing multiple ingesters can cause data loss, so so it's better to distribute them across different nodes.
+For example, losing multiple ingesters can cause data loss, so it's better to distribute them across different nodes.

 For this reason, by default, anti-affinity rules are applied to some Kubernetes Deployments and StatefulSets.
 These anti-affinity rules can become an issue when playing with Mimir in a single-node Kubernetes cluster.